Dynamic Universal Approximation Theory: The Basic Theory for Transformer-based Large Language Models: Discussion

 Contextual interaction, as the core capability of LLMs, permeates every phase from training and fine-tuning to prediction.
 ICL, multi-step reasoning, and instruction following are intuitive manifestations of this contextual interaction.
 Leveraging their context-sensitive interaction capabilities, LLMs can exhibit behaviors consistent with ICL, multi-step inference, and instruction following, which are tailored based on contextual cues.
-Furthermore, contemporary LLMs are evolving towards handling longer contexts; however, this advancement is accompanied by a dramatic increase in computational resource demands due to text expansion.
-A notable solution to this challenge is LongLoRA~\cite{Chen2023LongLoRAEF}, which fundamentally also utilizes contextual interaction mechanisms to facilitate training on extended sequences.

 So, how does this contextual interaction capability arise within LLMs?
-The formula $\mathring{\mathbf{H}} = (\mathbf{W}_{HVO}')^T(\mathbf{x}^i)'$ in Figure \ref{fig:TF2M_O} reveals this mode of contextual interaction.
-Since $(\mathbf{W}_{HVO}')^T$ represents a dense matrix (almost devoid of zero elements and whose internal elements are highly correlated), each element in $\mathring{\mathbf{H}}$ encapsulates comprehensive information from both preceding and subsequent contexts.
+The formula $\mathring{\mathbf{H}} = (\mathbf{W}'_{HVO})^T\mathbf{x}'$ in Figure \ref{fig:TF2M_O} reveals this mode of contextual interaction.
+Since $\mathbf{W}'_{HVO}$ represents a dense matrix (almost devoid of zero elements and whose internal elements are highly correlated), each element in $\mathring{\mathbf{H}}$ encapsulates comprehensive information from both preceding and subsequent contexts.
 This learning of holistic contextual information constitutes the foundation of contextual interaction within LLMs.
+(See Appendix D for more details)

-\subsection{What justifies the feasibility of pruning LLMs?}
+\subsection{What Justifies the Feasibility of Pruning LLMs?}

 Due to the massive size of parameters in LLMs and the subsequent high demand for computational resources, pruning LLMs is pivotal for their deployment.
-A legitimate question to ask is why LLMs are amenable to pruning?
+A legitimate question to ask is why LLMs are amenable to pruning.
 The rationale lies in the presence of excessively low-weight parameters in certain layers of LLMs.
 To understand this, we can directly analyze it from the perspective of the formula underlying the UAT:

 for all $\mathbf{x} \in \mathbf{I}_n$.
-Let's assume $\Lambda=\{1,2...N\},\Lambda_1\cup \Lambda_2=\Lambda,\Lambda_1\cap \Lambda_2= \emptyset$ and $|\sum_{j\in \Lambda_1} \alpha_j \sigma\left(\mathbf{W}_j^{\mathrm{T}} \mathbf{x}+\theta_j\right)| \to 0$.
+Let's assume $\Lambda=\{1,2...N\},\Lambda_1\cup \Lambda_2=\Lambda,\Lambda_1\cap \Lambda_2= \emptyset$ and $|\sum_{j\in \Lambda_2} \alpha_j \sigma\left(\mathbf{W}_j^{\mathrm{T}} \mathbf{x}+\theta_j\right)| \to 0$.
 Then we have:

-Since $|\sum_{j\in \Lambda_1} \alpha_j \sigma\left(\mathbf{W}_j^{\mathrm{T}} \mathbf{x}+\theta_j\right)| \to 0$, we have the following inequality:
+Since $|\sum_{j\in \Lambda_2} \alpha_j \sigma\left(\mathbf{W}_j^{\mathrm{T}} \mathbf{x}+\theta_j\right)| \to 0$, we have the following inequality:

 Therefore, we have:

 Hence, when parameters in certain layers are small enough, we can directly remove those layers since their impact on the final result is minimal.